SakoHovaguimian/Fetch-Recipe/README.md

 ### Weakest Part of the Project: What do you think is the weakest part of your project?
 ---------------------------------------------------------------------------------------------------------------------
 The biggest shortcoming is the memory usage incurred by caching all images at once.
 Ideally, I would implement paging or a more efficient image-loading strategy—especially if the endpoint supported pagination.
-I also would have liked to load images in a separate task group or queue to keep the UI responsive and allow images to “pop in” once they are ready.
-Another area for improvement is adding more documentation for the services and view models.

 ### Additional Information: Is there anything else we should know?
 Feel free to share any insights or constraints you encountered.
 ---------------------------------------------------------------------------------------------------------------------